Lower bounds for the number of subrings in $\mathbb{Z}^n$: Introduction

 A \emph{subring} of $\mb{Z}^n$ is a sublattice that contains the multiplicative identity $(1,1,\ldots, 1)$ and is closed under componentwise multiplication.
 Let $f_n(k)$ denote the number of subrings of $\mb{Z}^n$ of finite index $k$.
 The \emph{subring zeta function} of $\Z^n$ is given by

-The zeta function for groups and rings was first defined by Grunewald, Segal, and Smith \cite{gss}.
-For a discussion of these zeta functions, see \cite{dusautoy}.
+There is a wider class of zeta functions for groups or rings, which are defined in \cite{gss}.
+For an extensive survey about these zeta functions, see \cite{ dusautoy}.
 Let $\prod_p$ denote the product over all primes.
 The subring zeta function has an Euler product

 with local factors